almostvindiesel/excelninja/README.md

 # Overview

 This is the app that runs on excelninja.com.
-At the moment it only does two things
+At the moment it only does a few things

-1. Redirects users who visit the homepage to John Marsland's Linked In
+1. Redirects users who visit excelninja.com to John Marsland's Linked In
-2. Runs an example dashboard (at homepage.com/dash) that compares Estimated SnapChat DAU to Instagram DAU
+2. Powers a few view layers which load exploratory dashboards
+2. Has api endpoints which power these dashboards

-# Installation
+# Getting Started

 ```bash
 virtualenv venv